AceCentre/RelayKeys/docs/getting-started/contributing.md

 ```

 ::: warning
 Make sure to check if your branch is up to date with the `master` branch of upstream.
-An outdated branch makes it near impossible for the maintainers of Directus to check and review the pull request and will most likely result in a delayed merge.
+An outdated branch makes it near impossible for the maintainers of acecentre to check and review the pull request and will most likely result in a delayed merge.
 :::

 Once you've commited and pushed all the changes on your branch to your fork on GitHub, head over to GitHub, select your branch and hit the pull request button.